 Great Falls Park | PICNICKING

-Picnicking at Great Falls Park
+Picnic area at Great Falls Park in Virginia

-Picnicking at Great Falls Park
+Picnic area at Great Falls Park in Virginia

 Great Falls Park is heavily visited due to its scenic views of the waterfalls and its wide variety of outdoor activities.
 Of course active people get hungry, so the park accommodates them with one of the largest picnic areas of any National Park I have visited.
 Picnic tables and grills stretch for a tenth of a mile all the way from the Visitor Center down to the third Great Falls overlook.
 All tables are taken on a first come, first served basis.
 Great Falls Park is a trash free park, meaning that there are no trash cans.
 You must pack up your trash and take it with you, so be sure to bring bags.

-Picnicking at Great Falls Park
+Picnic area at Great Falls Park in Virginia

-Picnicking at Great Falls Park
+Picnic area at Great Falls Park in Virginia

 While trees may cast shade on some tables, many are out in the open sun.
 Furthermore, there are no covered shelters or pavilions.